Cyber-Vanguards/CTF/README.md

     ```

 * ### File and directory naming
-  All directory and filenames should conform to the [snake_case](https://en.wikipedia.org/wiki/Snake_case) naming convention and should not contain charachters outside of the following set {a-z, 0-9, _}.
+  All directory and filenames should conform to the [snake_case](https://en.wikipedia.org/wiki/Snake_case) naming convention and should not contain charachters outside of the following set: {a-z, 0-9, _}.
   The "_COMPLETE" suffix is an exception to this rule and should be concatenated to challenge directories
   upon challenge completion i.e. ```$ mv <challenge>/ <challenge>_COMPLETED/```.